 1. Collagen is the ‘Glue’ That Holds the Body Together

 Collagen is a protein that’s best described as the ‘glue’ that holds the body together.
 In fact, the word collagen is derived from the Greek word ‘kolla’ which literally translates as glue.
 It is the most important component of connective tissues, and is tough, fairly rigid and delivers structural support and a mechanical resistance to stretching.

 2. Collagen is the Most Abundant Protein in the Body

 Collagen is the most abundant protein in mammals; it represents approximately 70% of cartilage, 25% of the whole-body protein content and 5% of the entire body mass.
-Collagen is found in cartilage, bones, skin, ligaments, tendons, blood vessels, internal organs and even the cornea of the eye.
+Collagen is found in cartilage, bones, teeth, skin, ligaments, tendons, blood vessels, internal organs and even the cornea of the eye.